hcode/blog.heartcode.sg/content/posts/2014/Jan/12-heartcode-our-name.md

 /*
 Title: HeartCode, Our Name
 Date: 2014/1/12
-Description: HeartCode is turning 2!
+Description: Learn how the name "HeartCode" was given to our company and its meaning behind.
-Author: Yi Wei
+Author: Edward Neo
 Tags: office
 */

-With the recent opening of our new office at [Wooldands 11](https://goo.gl/maps/g2Kgq), questions might has arise to how we named our company, and why we did so.
+With the recent opening of our new office at [Woodlands 11](https://goo.gl/maps/g2Kgq), we have curious people asking how we came up with the name "HeartCode" and the meaning behind it.

-If you had not alredy known, HeartCode was initially a team which comprised of 6-7 members.
-Some of the team members were previously involved in a project called TAVI, an application aimed to improved the lives of blind commuters in Singapore.
-But, all of whom came together with a greater goal in mind; to help society by giving aid to VWO, SWO, non-profit organisations and improving their processes and outreach through innvation.

-Heart
+[When HeartCode was founded](http://heartcode.sg/about/founding), all of us came together with a great vision set in mind: to improve society using software and technology innovation in the social sector's voluntary welfare organisations (VWO), social welfare organisations (SWO) and non-profit organisations (NPO).

+We decided that there were two words that best describe what we want to achieve: "Heart" and "Code".
+___

+###Heart

-Why "Heart"?
-We believe that to be true and sincere in our vision, we must use our heart to feel and understand the different needs of our society.
-As quoted from Google; Heart - "The central or innermost part of something."
-Only by using our innermost feelings would we be able to bring out the best in what we do.
+Staying true to our vision, we use our hearts to feel and understand the different needs of our society.

-Code

-And "Code"?
-I believe this needs no explanation.
-Our works come in the form of software applications and solutions; requring expertise in different markup language aka coding.
+Defined by the [Merriam Webster's Online Dictionary](http://www.merriam-webster.com/dictionary/heart), the word *Heart* is defined to be "one's innermost character, feelings, or inclinations."
+We believe that only by putting in our best efforts using our hearts, we will deliver quality software make our society better.

+###Code

+In creating software applications, our software designers and developers work tirelessly to craft great solutions that fit the needs of our clients.
+This  process of writing software is also often referred to coding.

+This represented the very core work that we provide in our business.

+___
-Thus by joining the two words, we named ourselves "HeartCode".

-Through coding, we aim to give the best, and the best could only come from our heart.
+By joining the two words, we came up with "HeartCode".
+Through our company name, we give only the best in coding great software applications and technologies that can only come from our hearts.

-With this, HeartCode is turning 2!
+By the way, HeartCode is turning big one this coming Febraury!
 Stay tune for more updates!

 Edward